 - Eating past the point of uncomfortable fullness

 - Feeling upset and guilty afterwards

 - Eating a large amount of food when not physically hungry

-If you suspect you may have BED, I encourage you to consult your GP for an assessment.
+If you suspect you may have BED, I encourage you to discuss this with your GP.

-However, just because you may not meet the ‘criteria’ for BED, doesn’t mean you aren’t experiencing suffering or deserve help.
-A ‘subjective’ binge eating episode may still be accompanied with embarrassment, guilt, eating rapidly, eating a large amount of food…. but not enough food to be considered an ‘objective binge’ for a psychologist to diagnose a BED.
+If you don’t meet the ‘criteria’ for BED, doesn’t mean you aren’t experiencing suffering or deserve help.
+A ‘subjective’ binge eating episode may still be accompanied with embarrassment, guilt, eating fast, eating a large amount of food…. but not enough food to be considered an ‘objective binge’ for a psychologist to diagnose a BED.
 A little silly I know.

-In this article, I refer to some reasons why you may be experiencing binge eating, and in particular, at night.
+In this article, I refer to some reasons why you may be experiencing binge eating, and in particular, we dive into how to stop binge eating at night.
 I also provide recommendations for how to stop binge eating at night.
-This article is targeted at those experiencing a ‘subjective binge’, without a diagnosed BED.
+This article is targeted at those experiencing a ‘subjective binge’, without diagnosed BED.

 It is common in diet culture to label foods such as rice cakes and salad as “safe” to eat during the day and “not allow” more substantial meals such as pasta and sandwiches.

 Any time a food is out of bounds, it puts it on a pedestal increasing our desire to want to eat that food.
 There are two ways in which foods can be out of bounds:

 - Physically: the diet restricts it.